 By Lucia Mutikani

-WASHINGTON (Reuters) - U.S. producer prices increased more than expected in May, leading to the biggest annual gain in nearly 6-1/2 years, the latest sign of a gradual building up of inflation pressures.
+WASHINGTON (Reuters) - U.S. producer prices increased more than expected in May, leading to the biggest annual gain in nearly 6-1/2 years, but underlying producer inflation remained moderate.

 A key gauge of underlying producer price pressures that excludes food, energy and trade services nudged up 0.1 percent last month.
 The so-called core PPI rose by the same margin in April.
 In the 12 months through May, the core PPI rose 2.6 percent after advancing 2.5 percent in April.

 The renewed upward trend in producer prices strengthens expectations that inflation will pick up this year and likely breach the U.S. central bank's 2 percent target.

 The Fed's preferred inflation measure, the personal consumption expenditures (PCE) price index excluding food and energy, increased 1.8 percent year-on-year in April after a similar gain in March.

 In May, prices for goods surged 1.0 percent, accounting for 60 percent of the rise in the PPI.
 Goods prices were unchanged in April.
 In May, they were boosted by a 9.8 percent jump in the price of gasoline.
 Wholesale gasoline prices slipped 0.4 percent in April.